NCCA/pipeline-project-Geekwithahat/README.md

       - "second run issue"
       -  attributes detected, need to update display

 - odd catastrophic (kills maya) bug if folder looks for e1

+- put this todo list into code